Social media - rules and guidance

 - Impersonating someone else.

-Our social media pages are managed by Council officers to provide information, answer questions and listen to people’s views.
+Our social media pages are managed by our officers to provide information, answer questions and listen to people’s views.
 We cannot express political opinion or be drawn into a political debate but we can forward people’s views to elected Councillors.

 Pre-election publicity rules

-In the six-week run up to Local, General or European elections, Councils have to very careful not to do or say anything that could be seen in any way to support any political party or candidate.
+In the six-week run up to Local, General or European elections, we have to very careful not to do or say anything that could be seen in any way to support any political party or candidate.
 We will continue to publish important service announcements using social media but may have to remove responses if they are overtly party political

 For further information contact the Council online or call communications on 01993 861615.